-Camping at the beach is the big draw here, and you’re able to reserve multiple camping options including: 2 Airstream campers that sleep up to 4, 22 full hookup RV sites, 19 water front (to the river, not the gulf) campsites, 24 preferred campsites (inside the loop) and 5 pull through sites.
+Camping at the beach is the big draw here, and you’re able to reserve multiple camping options including 2 Airstream campers that sleep up to 4, 22 full hookup RV sites, 19 waterfront sites (to the river, not the gulf) campsites, 24 preferred campsites (inside the loop) and 5 pull-through sites.

 Campsite Fees (click link just above to reserve):

 - RV preferred – $45

 - RV waterfront – $58

 This isn’t a large site, so the camping section is pretty close together.
 There are two different loop sections, but the area is a bit squished.
 Just keep that in mind if you’re planning on camping in a tent here.

 There are a handful of activities here at LCRA Matagorda Bay including something kinda random: Putt-putt golf!
 It’s located at the main headquarters, and at the last visit, it looked fairly maintained.
 It’s $8 for 9 holes (1 round) and $14 for 2 rounds.